When people say a GED, they refer to the diploma that’s awarded when test-takers have passed the four subtests of the GED test.

 The latest edition of the GED exam dates back to 2014 when the entire GED exam was overhauled.
 The exam was entirely revised and includes now four subject tests, one less than previous GED versions.

 The GED exam is now only available in a computer-based format and requires test-takers to command more profound analytical and reasoning skills to deal with the questions.
+Once again, the passing score must be reached on each of the four GED subtests.
+Averaging is NOT an option.

 GED time requirements